samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 While summoned, the djinni is [Friendly](/sources/dnd/free-rules/rules-glossary#FriendlyAttitude) to you and your allies, and it obeys your commands.
 If you fail to command it, the djinni defends itself against attackers but takes no other actions.

-After the djinni departs, it can’t be summoned again for 24 hours, and the ring becomes nonmagical if the djinni dies.
+After the djinni departs, it can't be summoned again for 24 hours, and the ring becomes nonmagical if the djinni dies.

 *Rings of Djinni Summoning* are often created by the djinn they summon and given to mortals as gifts of friendship or tokens of esteem.